jq-Inspired Json Processor

 AATOM Testing Framework

-For the CSE2000 Software Project my team and I developed a testing procedure and framework for an airport terminal operations simulator.
+For this project I helped in developing a testing procedure and framework for an airport terminal operations simulator.
 This involved a lot of: refactoring for readability and code quality documenting existing code with JavaDoc documenting the architecturing using UML performing static analysis using checkstyle and PMD creating a testing procedure consisting of micro, meso, and macro level tests implementing unit, integration, smoke, stress, mutation and distribution tests performing test coverage analysis using JaCoCo Top-down view screenshot of the AATOM simulator showing an airport security check

 Top-down view screenshot of the AATOM simulator showing an airport security check